Control-DINO: Feature Space Conditioning for Controllable Image-to-Video Diffusion: Introduction

-We study DINO-based conditioning for video diffusion in a unified framework that operates across both 2D and 3D feature sources.
-Our key idea is to disentangle structural information from appearance during training.
-Specifically, we condition the diffusion model on features extracted from an input video, while training it to reconstruct appearance-augmented versions of the same scene.
-Because identical features correspond to multiple appearance variations, the model is encouraged to rely on spatial and semantic cues rather than appearance-specific signals.
-This induces invariance to appearance changes and enables controlled manipulation of style, lighting, and texture at inference time.
+We study DINO-based conditioning for video diffusion in a unified setting that spans both 2D and 3D feature sources.
+To extract structural guidance, the key idea is to use features of the original video as conditioning but train the diffusion model to denoise appearance-augmented versions of the same scene.
+Because the same features correspond to multiple appearances, the model learns to rely on spatial and semantic information rather than reproducing appearance cues.
+We further observe that low-spatial-resolution but high-dimensional features can provide robust control and similarly enable us to bridge 3D mesh renderings or other spatial representations to real videos.

-Furthermore, we observe that low spatial resolution features, when paired with high feature dimensionality, provide sufficiently rich structural guidance.
-This allows us to bridge diverse input modalities, including 3D renderings and voxel-based representations, to photorealistic video generation.

-Our contributions are as follows: \begin{itemize} \item We propose a general-purpose feature conditioning framework for video diffusion based on self-supervised representations, enabling structural and semantic guidance while decoupling appearance from the conditioning signal. \item We apply the ControlNet to video transfer and video from 3D tasks showing its versatility and robustness. \item We demonstrate new applications such as rendering low-resolution 3D voxel structures and connecting foundational 3D models to video diffusion. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item We introduce a general-purpose DINO-conditioned ControlNet for video diffusion that retains structural and semantic guidance while decoupling appearance from the conditioning signal. \item We apply the ControlNet to video transfer and video-from-3D tasks showing its versatility and robustness. \item We demonstrate new applications such as rendering low-resolution 3D voxel structures and connecting foundational 3D models to video diffusion. \end{itemize}